enviodev/docs/docs/HyperIndex/Tutorials/price-data.md

 1. `"ETH/USD"` (the dAPI name) as a `bytes32` string is `0x4554482f55534400000000000000000000000000000000000000000000000000`
 2. Using the [dapiNameToDataFeedId](https://blastscan.io/address/0x709944a48cAf83535e43471680fDA4905FB3920a#readContract#F8) conversion function, we see the dAPI is set to a data feed ID with `0x3efb3990846102448c3ee2e47d22f1e5433cd45fa56901abe7ab3ffa054f70b5`
-3. Searching using ctrl-f `0x3efb3990846102448c3ee2e47d22f1e5433cd45fa56901abe7ab3ffa054f70b5` in on the [contract events tab](https://blastscan.io/address/0x709944a48cAf83535e43471680fDA4905FB3920a#events), we see some `UpdatedBeaconSetWithBeacons` events with our ETH/USD data feed, which is what we're looking for.
+3. Searching using ctrl-f `0x3efb3990846102448c3ee2e47d22f1e5433cd45fa56901abe7ab3ffa054f70b5` in the [contract events tab](https://blastscan.io/address/0x709944a48cAf83535e43471680fDA4905FB3920a#events), we see some `UpdatedBeaconSetWithBeacons` events with our ETH/USD data feed, which is what we're looking for.
 Note that the prices are stored as `int224` values.
 More on that later.

 Don't worry about the above steps too much as each oracle service will have it's own contracts and events.
 Just read their documentation or reach out for help on their Discord and you should be able to find the relevant information.